-To join one of our trips you must have comprehensive travel and medical insurance.
+To join one of our trips you rally should have comprehensive travel and medical insurance.
 We don't arrange or sell insurance.

 First talk with your household insurer, your medical insurer (especially if you live in the USA or Canada) or your travel agent.
-Your household insurer or your medical insurer should be able to offer a cheaper policy than a travel agent, however ensure it covers the specific activities of your tour, such as trekking or guided mountaineering.
+Your household insurer or your medical insurer should be able to offer a cheaper policy than a travel agent, however ensure it covers the specific activities, such as hiking or guided+roped mountaineering.

 IHI.com, based in Denmark - they used to have no exclusions; now they exclude roped climbing